harness/developer-hub/release-notes/platform.md

 - The versioning scheme for immutable Delegates was changed from 1.0.`<build_number>` to year.month.`<buildNumber>`.
 (DEL-4338)

-- ReactDOM unstable_bacthedupdates ​will now be used for batch updates.
+- ReactDOM unstable_bacthedupdates will now be used for batch updates.
 (PIE-4555)

 ###### Fixed issues